ansam304/Prediction-of-Product-Sales/README Template.md

 ## Recommendations:

-- We recommend that the stakeholder continue selling both types (Low Fat and Regular), with a stronger focus on Low Fat items, as they achieve better results.
+- We recommend that stakeholders continue selling both types (Low Fat and Regular), with a stronger focus on Low Fat items, as they achieve better results.
-- Supermarkets Type1&2 Try to improve them with offers, better product display, and marketing.
+- Supermarket Types 1 & 2: improve performance through offers, better product display, and marketing.
 - Grocery Stores: improve the products or think about reducing focus on this store type.